-- .1 Any future sporting field lighting must be installed in accordance with the relevant Australian Standard. - .2 No person will cause, carry out or erect a light source in such a manner that light emanating from the source is a nuisance. - .3 All lighting other than public lighting (e.g. road lighting) and security lighting is to comply with AS4282-1997 Control of the obtrusive effects of outdoor lighting.
-The curfew hours applicable to this sector plan are 10pm 6am, unless otherwise varied by Council. - .4 Where provided within landscaped areas, the choice and location of lighting must allow for plant and tree growth and, conversely, not become obscured as the landscape matures. - .5 Permanent strobe, laser, flashing, oscillating, moving or alternating lights are not permitted. - .6 Lighting must provide the level of illumination necessary for safe vehicular and pedestrian movement through the sector.
+- .1 No person will cause, carry out or erect a light source in such a manner that light emanating from the source is a nuisance. - .2 All lighting other than public lighting (e.g. road lighting) and security lighting is to comply with AS4282-1997 Control of the obtrusive effects of outdoor lighting. - .4 Where provided within landscaped areas, the choice and location of lighting must allow for plant and tree growth and, conversely, not become obscured as the landscape matures. - .5 Permanent strobe, laser, flashing, oscillating, moving or alternating lights are not permitted. - .6 Lighting must provide the level of illumination necessary for safe vehicular and pedestrian movement through the sector.